Winnipeg Transit: Rapid Transit

 In response to an expressway plan published in 1957 that was sponsored by the Downtown Winnipeg Association, a city councillor sponsored the hiring of Norman D. Wilson to design a subway plan for the greater Winnipeg area.
 This plan was published on 11 April 1959 as the Future Development of the Greater Winnipeg Transit System.

 In the late 1960s, as part of the Greater Winnipeg Development Plan, the Winnipeg Area Transportation Study (WATS) recommended a 5.4 mi underground subway line between Queen St. in St. James to Hespeler Avenue in Elmwood.

 Winnipeg Transit's official policy since 1973 has been to promote Bus Rapid Transit as the mode of choice for the Southwest Transit Corridor.

 By the mid-2000s, Mayor Sam Katz had wanted to move the rapid transit situation forward.
 He commissioned several studies: Rapid Transit Task Force (2005), Transportation Authority Study (2009), LRT Conversion Study (2009–10), Winnipeg Transportation Strategy (2010).

 On April 8, 2012, service on Phase one of Winnipeg's bus rapid transit line; the Southwest Transitway began.
 All RT routes terminate at Balmoral Station in Downtown Winnipeg (Except Route 185), next to the University of Winnipeg.
 RT routes then run along the Graham Avenue Transit Mall to Main Street, then south down Queen Elizabeth Way to Stradbrook Avenue where buses enter the 3.6 km Southwest Transitway and travel southwest.

 There are four stations on the Southwest Transitway; Harkness Station, Osborne Station, Fort Rouge Station, and Jubilee Station.

 Buses enter/exit the Southwest Transitway either just past Osborne Station or the Jubilee Overpass and continue to their final destinations in South Winnipeg, the University of Manitoba or Investors Group Field.
 The Cost of Phase one was 138 million dollars.

 Phase Two will see the Southwest Transitway extended south from the Jubilee Overpass to Bison Drive just west of the University of Manitoba.
 The cost for the second phase is around 408 million dollars.
-Construction is underway, with completion and initial operation beginning April 8, 2020.

 Winnipeg Transit also is looking at other corridors for the city including the East Corridor to Transcona, as well as a proposed West Corridor, along Portage Avenue to Polo Park, with a spur line to the airport.

 During the Summer of 2018, road inspections deemed it necessary to repave parts of the SWBRT, a mere six years after the opening of Phase I. The repaving project cost $700,000.

-Phase 2 of the Southwest Transitway was scheduled to open April 8, 2020.
+Phase 2 of the Southwest Transitway was opened on April 8, 2020.

+In June, 2025, Winnipeg's bus rapid transit line was extended alongside the implementation of the primary route network.

 Routes

-As of September 2020, Winnipeg Transit operates 87 routes, of which:
+As of July 2025, Winnipeg Transit operates 71 routes, of which: